Laurentsandler/ESPAssistant/JOURNAL.md

 ## ~5 days ago - Finalizing and getting PCB manufactured (2.0 hours)

-Finally finalized the PCB design!
-I decided to add a fourth button to make the interface more flexible.
-Made all the buttons low-profile to keep the device as thin as possible.

-I removed the expandable I/O that I had considered earlier.
-I thought about using a small I/O expansion chip, but decided against it to keep things simple - this is my first PCB project after all, and I want to make sure I can actually get it working before adding complexity.
+I finalized the PCB I added a fourth button and made all of the buttons low-profile ones.
+And remove the expandable I/O. I considered using a small I/O expansion chip, but since this was my first time making a PCB, I wanted it to be as simple as possible.
+So I decided against that.

-Ordered the PCB today!
-It should arrive in 5-6 days.
-Once it arrives, I'll need to solder all the components and finish up the code and custom UI.
-Excited to see how it turns out!
+I should get the PCB in 5-6 days.
+Once I get it, I'll solder on the components.
+In the meantime, I'll need to finish writing the code for it and designing a custom UI.

 ---

 ## ~18 days ago - Tested circuit with new board (1.3 hours)

-The Seeed Studio XIAO ESP32S3 board arrived today in a really tiny package - I was amazed at how small it is!
-Connected it to the components on my breadboard and uploaded the code.

-Ran into some issues right away because this board has a different configuration compared to the other ESP32 dev kit I was using before.
-Had to spend some time fixing the configuration in the code, but once I got that sorted out, everything worked perfectly!

-One nice surprise: the upload speed is much faster on this board.
-That's going to save a lot of time during development.
+Today my Seeed Studio XIAO ESP32S3 board finally arrived.
+It came in this small little tiny package.
+So I connected it to all my components on a breadboard and uploaded the code.
+But some things didn't work.
+Turns out the seeed studio board has a different configuration than my other ESP32 dev kit.
+So I changed that, and once I changed it, everything worked without problems.
+Also, I noticed that the upload speed on this board is way faster.
+It can upload stuff a lot faster than my other board.

 ---

 ## ~19 days ago - Redesigned the PCB (2.0 hours)

-Redesigned the PCB to use holes with pins instead of direct soldering for the microcontroller.
-This should make it easier to replace the microcontroller if needed, and also makes the assembly process more forgiving.

-Got some inspiration from another mini computer I saw on Instagram (it had a Kickstarter campaign).
-It made me think about what features would make this more versatile.
+Today I decided to redesign the PCB a little bit because first I realized that it was gonna be pretty hard to directly solder on the microcontroller onto the PCB instead of just using pins.
+So I redesigned it to use holes where I can put pins in, and then the microcontroller on top to connect it to the PCB.
+Also, I got some inspiration from another mini computer I saw on Instagram, they also had a Kick starter:

-I wanted to add expandable GPIO at the top for servos or sensors - that would be really cool for future projects.
-I also wanted to use a right-angled female socket connector, but JLCPCBA didn't have it in stock.
-Had to settle for a low-profile flat design that was available.
-It's not exactly what I wanted, but it should work fine.
+I saw that it has really easy expandable gpio at the top, which I thought would be really nice to have incase i wanted to connect some servos or maybe a temp/humidity sensor.
+I wanted to use a right angled female socket connector, but sadly jlcpcba did not have any in their library of parts, and I didn't want to solder this one on myself.
+So I settled on a low-profile flat design.
+Which JLC PCBA had in stock.

-Still considering adding a pogo pin connector at the back for additional expandability.
-Not sure if it's worth the added complexity yet.
+I will definitely take more inspiration from this really cool product.
+Maybe I'll add the little pogo pin connector at the back.

 ---

 ## ~20 days ago - Designing the PCB (4.0 hours)

-Spent the day designing the PCB in EasyEDA while waiting for the components to ship.
-This is my first time designing a PCB from scratch, so there's definitely a learning curve.
-I'm watching tutorials and reading documentation as I go.

-The plan is to have JLCPCB manufacture the PCB after I test the circuit on a breadboard.
-Don't want to order a PCB that doesn't work!
-Better to validate the design first.
+While the component was shipping, I set out to design my PCB so the whole construction would be smaller.
+I used easyeda to design the PCB.

+Once I get the small microcontroller and test out the circuit on the breadboard and make sure it works, I will have JLC PCB manufacture the PCB.

 ---

 ## ~20 days ago - Researching for smaller components (0.5 hours)

-Realized that my original design was way too big to be practical.
-If I want this to be something I can actually carry around and use throughout the day, it needs to be much smaller.
+Although this design worked, it was way too big to be practical.
+So I wanted to make it a lot smaller, but with my current ESP32 dev board and my current setup, it was just too big.

-Did some research on smaller ESP32 microcontrollers and found the Seeed Studio XIAO ESP32 S3 board.
-It's incredibly small and has a built-in charging circuit, which is perfect for what I need!

-Here's what I'm planning for the final parts list:
-- Seeed Studio XIAO ESP32 S3 (very small with built-in charging)
-- Small INMP441 microphone
-- Small 3.9" diagonal OLED screen
-- Three small buttons

-I already had all the components except the microcontroller, so I ordered that on Amazon.
-Should arrive in a couple of days.
+So I set out to find a smaller microcontroller.

+I researched for a small esp32 microcontroller that I can use, as I am familiar with esp32 boards.
+I found the Seeed Studio XIAO ESP32 S3 board, it is really small!
+I found out that it has a built in charging circut, so I will not need an external one, thats good news I planned that the parts I will need are as follows: - A small INMP441 microphone - A small 3.9 diagonal OLED screen - Three small buttons I already have all of these components.
+Except the microcontroller which I ordered on Amazon.
 ---

 ## ~20 days ago - Designed and 3D printed prototype (2.0 hours)

-Designed a case in Onshape to test the prototype in the real world.
-Wanted to see how it actually feels to use this thing before committing to the final design.

-3D printed the case and assembled all the components.
-Took it with me throughout the day to test it in real-world conditions.
-This was the moment of truth - would the battery last?
-Would it be practical to actually use?

-Results: Battery lasted about 11.5 hours without stopping!
-That's way better than I expected.
-The concept is proven - this can actually work as a daily carry device!
+I wanted to test how the prototype worked in the real world, I designed a case for it in on shape.
+I had put all the components in the case once I 3D printed it and took it with me on my day.
+It was really useful and without stopping, the battery lasted about 11.5 hours, so the concept was proven.
 ---

 ## ~20 days ago - Built Large prototype (5.0 hours)

-Built my first working prototype using whatever parts I had available on a proto board.
-It's not pretty, but it works!
+Built a working prototype using the parts I already had, and I then programmed it.
+It has:

-Components I used:
-- Small battery
+A small battery
-- PMS board
+A PMS board
-- Microphone
+A microphone
-- Two buttons
+Two buttons
-- OLED display
+An OLED display
-- ESP32 dev board
+An ESP32 dev board All connected to a proto board.

-Successfully got it to:
-1. Record speech
-2. Transcribe it (using Groq Whisper API)
-3. Send to AI (Groq Llama 3.1)
-4. Display the response on screen

-The code is rough and the hardware is bulky, but seeing it work for the first time was incredibly satisfying.
-This proves the concept can work!
+It successfully recorded my speech, transcribed it, sent it to AI, and then showed me the response back.

 ---

 ## ~20 days ago - Making the idea (0.1 hours)

-Had the initial idea for this project.
-I wanted a small computer that could help me throughout the day with AI assistance.
+So, I wanted a small little computer that will help me throughout the day.

-The input would be through a microphone, buttons, and a small display - keeping it simple and focused.

-My main use case is for school: I want to be able to track assignments from teachers.
-The workflow would be:
-1. Press a button
-2. Record my voice describing the assignment
-3. Have it transcribed automatically
-4. Send it to a custom website that organizes my assignments and notes

-This could be a game-changer for staying organized!
+I wanted it to have AI.
+And also an input using a microphone and some buttons and a small display.

+I am in school, so I wanted it to help me track assignments as they come in from my teachers.
+So, I want to when I press a button, it will record my voice, transcribe it, and then have it sent to a custom website to be added to my assignments or notes, etc.